Best +EV MLB Bet Today: OddsJam's +EV Tool Found an Edge on this MLB Prop

 Market Analysis on This Bet

-The market width on this prop is 38 cents – a wide spread that screams disagreement.
-When sharp books and soft books are this far apart, it almost always means the soft book (FanDuel) is behind on the adjustment.
-The consensus no-vig number has already moved, and FanDuel hasn't caught up.
-A 38-cent market isn't a debate – it's an opportunity.
+The market width on this prop is 39 cents – a wide spread that screams disagreement.
+When sharp books and soft books are this far apart, it almost always means the soft book (BetMGM) is behind on the adjustment.
+The consensus no-vig number has already moved, and BetMGM hasn't caught up.
+A 39-cent market isn't a debate – it's an opportunity.
 These are the positive expected value MLB bets that build long-term ROI.

 OddsJam Found This MLB +EV Bet: Here's Why That Matters

 OddsJam scans hundreds of markets across every major sportsbook in real time.
 It doesn't guess at edges, it calculates them.
-This +EV bet today surfaced because OddsJam identified the spread between FanDuel's soft -140 and the true no-vig price of -121 before the market corrected.
-That's the entire value of the tool: finding these windows before they close.
+This +EV bet today surfaced because OddsJam identified the spread between BetMGM's soft +130 and the true no-vig price of +113 before the market corrected.
+That's the entire value of the tool: Finding these windows before they close.
 Most bettors never see these opportunities.
 By the time lines are discussed publicly, the edge is often already gone.

 📲 Check out RotoWire's MLB betting picks today